theredsix/cerebellum/README.md

     // Have Cerebellum takeover website navigation
     await agent.start();

-    // Do more things with driver now that the goal has been accomplished
+    // Goal has now been reached, you resume control over the browser
     // ...

   } finally {